The Past, Present, and Future of Design

 Design history is as complex as the history of fine art.
 It encompasses architecture, designed objects, visual communication, textiles, craft, interiors, and decorative design, each including many movements and schools of thought.
 The School of the Art Institute of Chicago’s (SAIC) own relationship with design parallels this greater history—negotiating, challenging, and often bridging the complicated territory between art and design.

-While SAIC’s Department of Architecture, Interior Architecture, and Designed Objects (AIADO) is a decade young, introduced in 2006 and accredited in 2014, architecture and design have always been integral to SAIC’s academics.
+While SAIC’s Department of Architecture, Interior Architecture, and Designed Objects (AIADO) is only a decade young (it was introduced in 2006 and accredited in 2014), architecture and design have always been integral to SAIC’s academics.
 Now, a new specialization in Design History within the Department of Art History, Theory, and Criticism will provide a platform to examine design’s past and, in turn, SAIC’s own history of design education.